CuCodersCommunity/cascarilla.js/README.md

 - 👥 Be part of the Coolest of Cuban Developers 👥.

 By using Cascarilla.js your projects will be blessed with good vibes from the start, and you will have rest easily knowing that everything will just be fine.
 You'll be part of an amazing group of developers also using Cascarilla.js, who value good vibes, aché, and coding awesomeness 😎💅.

-So what are you waiting for?
+So, what are you waiting for?
 Import Cascarilla.js today and start building amazing things with the coolest of the vibes already granted 🌟!

 ## 📦 Installation